sandeepsnairms/banking-multi-agent-workshop/01_exercises/csharp/workshop/Module-03.md

 1. In VS Code, navigate to the **/Prompts** folder.
 1. Review the contents of **CommonAgentRules.prompty**.

-The contents of this file doesn't define a single agent's behavior but provides a baseline for how all agents will behave.
+The contents of this file don't define a single agent's behavior but provides a baseline for how all agents will behave.
 Think of it like a set of global rules for agents.
 All agents import the text from this prompt to govern their responses.

 #### Coordinator Agent